-and Attanasio and Pistaferri (2014) include medical spending in their measures of expenditure while for instance Attanasio and Weber (1995), Banks, Blundell and Lewbel (1997), Blundell, Pistaferri and Preston (2008), and Attanasio, Hurst and Pistaferri (2012) do not (often on the grounds that spending on healthcare is more akin to investment than consumption spending).
+Blundell and Lewbel (1997), Blundell, Pistaferri and Preston (2008), and Attanasio, Hurst and Pistaferri (2012) do not (often on the grounds that spending on healthcare is more akin to investment than consumption spending).
 Our results highlight the importance of giving careful considerations to such choices.

-We then examine whether controlling differences in employment, housing status and health can account for remaining differences in the rate of nondurable consumption growth in the two countries.
-We model non-medical consumption conditional on health status and real medical expenditures.
-This approach allows preferences for non-medical consumption to change in a non-separable way with health and the consumption of medical goods.
-It also captures any substitution effects driven by the change in the relative price of medical consumption.
-We also consider the role medical expense uncertainty may play in explaining consumption profiles in the US, partly by exploiting differences in the institutional environments in the two countries.
-Precautionary savings against medical expense risk play an important role in US consumption decisions, increasing consumption growth at older ages in that country by around 0.80 percentage points per year on average for the ages we consider.
+Finally, we consider the role that medical expense uncertainty may play in explaining consumption profiles in the US, partly by exploiting differences in the institutional environments in the two countries.
+We find that precautionary savings against medical expense risk play an important role in US consumption decisions, increasing consumption growth at older ages in that country by an estimated 0.85 percentage points per year.
 Precautionary motives against medical expense risk in the UK are, by contrast, negligible.

 The rest of the paper is organized as follows.
 In the next section we describe in more detail the essential features of the data we assemble to look at these issues and document cohort specific paths of nondurable spending and household income for both countries.
 We then move on to look at various potential explanations for the cross-country differences in turn.
 To illustrate, Section II provides a description for cohort specific age paths in employment in the two countries and discusses their implications for consumption profiles, Section III provides a parallel treatment for housing by describing age paths of housing ownership and Section IV focuses on levels and paths of health status and differential levels and age patterns of medical expenditures.
-We then estimate within-period and inter-temporal models of nondurable spending patterns in each country that incorporate these factors in order to explore their role.
+We then estimate within-period and inter-temporal models of non-durable spending patterns in each country that incorporate these factors in order to explore their role.
 Section V contains within-period demand models for the various sub-components of total nondurable expenditure conditioning on factors just discussed.
 Section VI presents results obtained from an inter-temporal model of growth rates in total nondurable expenditures for each country to identify factors that may account for different shaped consumption paths at older ages.
-The final section highlights our main conclusions.
+The final section highlights our major conclusions.